Monday, May 25, 2009

 This book originally published in 1910 was updated in 1922 by its author the late famous Egyptologist Arthur Weigall.
 The book opens with Mr. Weigall's 1922 preface in which he discusses the discovery of tomb 55 in the Valley of kings and the authors belief that the occupant found in the tomb was indeed the Pharaoh Akhnaton.

-In the last chapter Mr. Weigall finishes his description of the events and the many opening and closings of tomb 55 in the Valley of kings.
-The authors views in this matter is some of the most fascinating read of the book.
+In the last chapter, Mr. Weigall finishes his description of the events and the many opening and closings of tomb 55 in the Valley of kings.
+The authors view in this matter are some of a most fascinating read of the book.

 The life and times of Akhnaton by Arthur Weigall was fascinating and recommend it for people who may or may not be interested in ancient Egypt.